Generate AI with Meshy! How to instantly display 3D models that even beginners can do with React x Three.js!

 • Create a 3D scene using Canvas in React Three Fiber

-• Render the model and set the camera
+• Render the model and set the camera settings

 Check the whole source